kroshu/kuka_drivers/doc/wiki/Sunrise_FRI.md

 - `receive_multiplier` (integer): this parameter defines the answer rate factor (the client should sends commands in every `receive_multiplier`*`send_period_ms` milliseconds).
 It must be at least 1 and can be only changed in `inactive` and `configuring` states.
 - `control_mode`, `command_mode` (strings): control mode related parameters, which will be combined to support the defined enums.
 They cannot be changed in active state.
 - `joint_damping`, `joint_stiffness` (double vectors): these parameters change the stiffness and damping attributes of joint impedance control mode.
 They will be removed after changing to using the `joint_group_impedance_controller` to adapt to conventions.
+- `position_controller_name`: The name of the controller (string) that controls the `position` interface of the robot.
+It can't be changed in active state.
+- `torque_controller_name`: The name of the controller (string) that controls the `effort` interface of the robot.
+It can't be changed in active state.

 ### Usage